AMGutierrezTrejos/AMGutierreztrejos/README.md

 - 📫 How to reach me **If my profile resonates with your project, feel free to reach out to me at m.gutierrez7@hotmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/arlexmauriciogutierreztrejos/](https://www.linkedin.com/in/arlexmauriciogutierreztrejos/)
+- 📄 Know about my experiences [Click Here](https://www.linkedin.com/in/arlexmauriciogutierreztrejos/)

 - ⚡ Quirky Detail: **I've mastered the art of coding with one hand while holding a cup of coffee in the other – the secret to balancing productivity and caffeine intake!**